We think this TV show stands out for:

 What parents need to know

-Parents need to know that these African folk tales cater to kids’ natural sense of curiosity and will inspire their own creative thinking about the world around them.
+Parents need to know that Tinga Tinga Tales caters to kids’ natural sense of curiosity and will inspire their own creative thinking about the world around them.
 East African-inspired art and music complement the beautiful stories about how safari animals came to look and act as they do today, and at the heart of each tale is a positive lesson about relating to others and being a good person.
 This series is a great way to increase kids’ appreciation of the world’s cultural diversity.

 What's the story?